Div and span: History

-In 1995, span was introduced to mark up any inline span of text, because 'a generic container is needed to carry the LANG and BIDI attributes in cases where no other element is appropriate.'
+was introduced to mark up any inline span of text, because "a generic container is needed to carry the LANG and BIDI attributes in cases where no other element is appropriate."
 It still serves that general purpose, although a much richer range of semantic elements have been defined since then, and there are also many more attributes that may need to be applied.